harness/developer-hub/kb/security-testing-orchestration/security-testing-orchestration-faqs.md

 ### Why doesn't the STO dashboard populate the data from targets?

 This happens when scan executions don't have baselines set.
-You must set test target baselines to shown this data on your STO dashboards.
+You must set test target baselines to show this data on your STO dashboards.

+Every scanned target needs a baseline to enable the full suite of STO features.
+For more information, go to [Target baselines](/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/set-up-baselines).

 ## Aqua scans